davepinch/pinchy.cc/content/topics/people/n/neville-lancelot-goddard/wikipedia/en.wikipedia.org.md

 ---
 title: "Neville Lancelot Goddard (Wikipedia)"
 excerpt: >-
-  **Neville Lancelot Goddard** (February 19, 1905 – October 1, 1972), generally known as **Neville Goddard**, was a Barbadian New Thought author and mystic who wrote on the Bible, esotericism and is considered to be one of the pioneers of the "law of assumption".
+  **Neville Goddard** (February 19, 1905 – October 1, 1972), was a Barbadian writer, speaker and mystic.
+He grew up in Barbados and moved to the United States as a young adult.
+He taught various self-help methods for testing his own claim that the human imagination is omnificent, therefore God.
+He achieved popularity by reinterpreting the Bible and the poetry of William Blake. influenced by: William Blake (Wikipedia) notable person of: Barbados (Wikipedia)
-influenced-by: William Blake
-notable person of: Barbados (Wikipedia)
 related: New Thought (Wikipedia)
-retrieved: 2023-05-22
+retrieved: 2025-01-09
 type: website
 url: /en.wikipedia.org/wiki/Neville_Lancelot_Goddard/
 website: "https://en.wikipedia.org/wiki/Neville_Lancelot_Goddard"